Abditus0/Abditus0/README.md

 - 👀 I’m interested in Cybersecurity and IT in general
 - 🌱 I’m currently studying for Network+
 - 💞️ I’m looking to collaborate on Cybersecurity projects, homelab setups, and open-source security tools
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ivaylo-atanassov-072105176/) | Discord: @abditus0
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ivaylo-atanassov-072105176/) | Discord: @abditus0 | Email: hustle022@yahoo.com
 - ⚡ Fun fact: I enjoy learning new stuff, reading books, building secure home networks and exploring ethical hacking challenges in my spare time

 🛡️ Current Focus